Thursday, December 20, 2007

 Our Community

-.
+Here is the community in which we live - a place called Marble.
 I took the following description off a website advertising Northern Lights Lodge which is located within walking distance of our home.
 Click here to see their website.
 My mom and dad stayed at this Lodge/Bed and Breakfast after Kaylee was born this past winter.

 The Setting